wholebody3d/wholebody3d/README.md

-# Human3.6M 3D WholeBody Dataset
+# H3WB: Human3.6M 3D WholeBody Dataset extension and benchmark

-This is the official repository for the paper "WH33L: A Dataset with Wholebody Human3.6m 3D Labels".
+This is the official repository for the paper "H3WB: Human3.6M 3D WholeBody Dataset extension and benchmark".
 The repo contains Human3.6M 3D WholeBody (H3WB) annotations proposed in this paper.

-## What is Human3.6M 3D WholeBody
+## What is H3WB

-Human3.6M 3D WholeBody is the first large-scale dataset for 3D whole-body pose estimation.
+H3WB is the first large-scale dataset for 3D whole-body pose estimation.
 It is an extension of [Human3.6m dataset](http://vision.imar.ro/human3.6m/) which contains 100k image-2D-3D wholebody annotations of 133 (17 for body, 6 for feet, 68 for face and 42 for hands) joints each.
 The skeleton layout is the same as
 [COCO-Wholebody dataset](https://github.com/jin-s13/COCO-WholeBody).

 An example of the annotations: